 The bar was just right there in the middle of the front part of the open space and lots of people were having a great time enjoying the view, drinks and sunlight~ (There’s even band music @ night!)
 The steps went up on both sides of the bar and it was the “jungle” with seating areas and plants. 🙂 The upper part of the sky garden has no open balcony but rather, a spacious open space.
 Trust me, for a busy, bustling urban people… sometimes space is the only thing you need.

-An update on 3 Sept – it’s not just me! it’s on BBC!
+Update on 3 Sept – it’s not just me! it’s on BBC!